 Think of buying a web site is similar to when you buy a car.
 You have a general requirement and you have a budget to start you off.
 From there you assess what you can reasonably expect to get for your money.

-If you budget is under £950.00 then the type of site you will get will be small, functional and possess a contact form, content pages, images and styling.
+If you budget is limited then you may need to consider a small site initially.
+One that is functional and possess a contact form, content pages, images and styling.
 I fully understand the dilemma, you want a top of the range website but have limited resources.
 Rome wasn't built in a day as they say, Amazon in all it's splendour started with a small website and steadily grew into the online giant we all know.
 Taking small steps and building as you can afford it is the way to go.

 Okay first things first, relax - it's not dental work.
 Now because designing and developing a web site is part creative, part technical we'll need to chat about what your expectations are for the ideal website.
 What do you like?
 What do you dislike?
 What do you want your web site to do?
 Have you thought about your target audience?
 Who are trying to reach with your website?
 What sites do you currently like on the net?